-If, after deducting all of your business expenses, you still have more than $75,000 of net business income, converting your current business structure to an S Corporation will save you thousands in taxes.
+If, after deducting all of your business expenses, you still have more than $60,000 of net business income, making an election for you current business entity (e.g., partnership, LLC, etc.) to be federally taxed as an S Corporation will save you thousands in taxes.
 The cost-benefit ratio of engaging our firm to handle the process will be immediate since retroactive S corporation elections are permissible.

 The most common inquiry we receive from high-earning self-employed individuals is whether they could save money converting to an S Corporation.
 The answer is most definitely yes.
 Allow us to explain.

 Everyone has to pay social security and Medicare taxes on their wages.
 The social security tax rate is 6.2%, and the Medicare tax rate is 1.45%.
 Together, these taxes, which are mandated by the Federal Insurance Contributions Act (FICA) is 7.65%.
 For tax year 2019, the full FICA tax only applies to the first $132,900 of wages.
 For all wages above $132,900, there is an additional 1.45% Medicare tax.
 And for all wages above $200,000, there is an additional 0.9% Medicare tax on top of the 1.45% mentioned before.

 However, what many people do not know is that your employer has to make a matching contribution of the same 7.65% on the first $132,900 of wages.
 Together, a total of 15.3% tax is saved toward your retirement for a social security retirement pension as well as Medicare health benefits.
 This is how those societal programs are funded.

 The problem for self-employed individuals is that you are both the employee as well as the employer, so you’re on the hook for the full 15.3%, which is what the self-employment tax is.